kevinchau321/TicTacToePython/README.md

 -Fix print board to display the Game Board with x, y Values

 -Figure out how to find the best possible move for the computer

-   At clone method to the game board (make it immutable)

-   Create a min/max tree which stores a game board + current player
+->At clone method to the game board (make it immutable) ->Create a min/max tree which stores a game board + current player

 -Clean the game run output, make it friendly to the eyes